Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

     - What makes it important to do something now?​
     - What value will enterprise architects bring to the challenge?

-1. The facilitator summarises the discussion under the following headings -

-    - Problem statement highlighting the negative impact on the business
-    - Who is impacted negatively by the problem?
-    - Who benefits from the problem?
-    - Why is is important now?
-    - What important things don't we know?
-    - How can enterprise architects help?

-Now it's time to take a short break!

 ---

 # Success Description